ivanuser/open-webui-mcp-connector/README.md

 - `/v1/chat/completions` - Used for chat interactions
 - `/v1/models` - Used for listing available models

-## Configuration

-### MCP Pipe Function Options

-The MCP Connector Pipe Function supports the following configuration options:

-- `server_id` - ID of the MCP server to use (obtained from the MCP Manager)
-- `default_model` - Default model to use if not specified in the request
-- `timeout_seconds` - Timeout for server requests (default: 30 seconds)
-- `stream` - Whether to use streaming mode for responses (default: false)

-### Server Configuration

-Each MCP server has the following properties:

-- `name` - A friendly name for the server
-- `url` - The base URL of the MCP server API
-- `api_key` - API key for authentication (if required)
-- `default_model` - Default model to use for this server

 ## Troubleshooting

 If you encounter issues: